documenta fifteen: Whose Side Are You on Anyway?

-We had arrived from New York for the opening of documenta: a city-wide exhibition that has happened every five years in Kassel, Germany since its inception in 1955.
-Every five years, documenta – prestigious, historical – sends a powerful signal through the international art world that in many ways sets the terms of the conversation over what art is and what art can do.
+We had arrived from New York for the opening of documenta: a city-wide exhibition that has happened every four, then five years in Kassel, Germany since its inception in 1955.
+Every four and now five years, documenta — prestigious, historical — sends a powerful signal through the international art world that in many ways sets the terms of the conversation over what art is and what art can do.

 This year’s signal is that art is social architecture.
 The curators are ruangrupa, an Indonesian collective based in Jakarta, that has formed around their ongoing collective practice, lumbung.
 Lumbung is not a theory, it’s a practice of gathering and distributing resources, which can be material (e.g., money, project space, alcohol) or immaterial (e.g., skill, labor, friendship).
 The goal of lumbung is not to create art objects for a speculative market, but the sustainability of its participants.
 Art objects form incidentally, like a snake’s skin, as either the documentation, avatar, byproduct, residue, evidence, or satellite of a communal practice happening either elsewhere or during the documenta lumbung program events.
 Any profits that come from the sale of art objects returns to a collectively owned common pot, regulated by lumbung participants in meetings called majelis.